 'I didn't want to go, not because I didn't love him, but because I was so shattered.
 I know I had to go to support Yvonne, but when I got to the door I still wouldn't go in.

 At the last minute I said: "I'll go in as long as I don't have to see the thing.
 You know the."

 'Even now, he can't bring himself to utter the word coffin.
 'Of course, I opened the door and there it was.
 But having seen it, I thought the worst was over.'

+Although over 100 friends attended the funeral, Robin drew no strength from such public mourning.
 'It was awful, just like a dream and I found it very hard to speak.
 I said something along the lines of: "I can't see there can ever be any closure for me.
 I can never accept this."

 'I was angry.
 I couldn't be on a podium and spit out anecdotes and festive moments from Mo's life.
 He'd just been torn from me.'